MooersLab/pymolsnips/README.md

 <A href=#FASTLINKS2>Return to list of editors above.</A>
 </details>

+<h3 name="wings">Wings</h3>

+[Wing]() is a commercail IDE focused on Python.
+It is available for all platforms.

+Wing is available to academics through a special license.
+A free 30-day trial is available.

+Wing supports snippets.
+Wing has a snippet editor that eases the creation of new snippets.

+Wing comes with GUI driven installers.

+<A href=#FASTLINKS2>Return to list of editors above.</A>

 <h3 name="yasnippets"> yasnippets (for emacs, universal) </h3>

 Like *vim*, *emacs* can be installed as a stand-a-lone application or via a software repository.